Florence Recycling Center set for upgrade in 2018

 “If you look at your garbage, more than half of it is recyclable,” explained Mansell.
 “Especially during the holidays, because you have a lot of cardboard and a lot of paper and plastic bottles as we are entertaining.”

 To speed things along next year, the city has received an ADEM grant to install a fiber screen sorter.
-It’s a $200 thousand Christmas present from the Alabama Department of Environmental Management.
+It’s a $200,000 Christmas present from the Alabama Department of Environmental Management.

 Mansell said this will save workers countless hours during sorting.
 “Basically, instead of us hand-picking those materials off the belt and putting them into a bin it will be done automated.
 So that is huge because about 50 percent of what comes through the recycle center is paper.”